TomHarrop/asw-gbs-genome-paper/md/results.md

 |      contig_71 | 22    | 0        |                    |              | 1     | 247,010            | 7.34           |
 +----------------+-------+----------+--------------------+--------------+-------+--------------------+----------------+

-### New Zealand population of Argentine stem weevils is large and diverse, with multiple introductions
+### Repeated/large/separate incursions of ASW into New Zealand

+This is in progress.
-Currently testing 3 models:
+We're testing 3 main models:

-- model 1: single introduction then bottleneck, spread, diversification + gene flow
+- model 1: single introduction then bottleneck, spread, diversification, and gene flow.
-- model 2: **separate introductions**, then bottlenecks, to north and south island +  gene flow
+- model 2: **separate introductions** to North and South, with bottlenecks and gene flow between populations.
-- model 3: separate introductions, then bottlenecks, from **different source populations** to north and south island +  gene flow
+- model 3: separate introductions, then bottlenecks, from **different source populations** to North and South, with bottlenecks and gene flow between populations.
 - all of the above but without bottlenecks to simulate large or repeated incursions.